Recommends: Top 15 Films to Enjoy this Halloween

 Suspiria (Dir.
 Dario Argento, 1977)

-Another a cinema I have failed to delve into as much as some of it's European counterparts, I must then beg for forgiveness for this being the only entry form Italy on this list.
+Another a cinema I have failed to delve into as much as some of it's European counterparts, I must then beg for forgiveness for this being the only entry from Italy on this list.
 But what I great entry they got.
 Argento's infamous horror exploring witchcraft and an evil coven in a dance school.
 Neon-Gothic sets and lighting, garish blues and reds, vibrant blood and the snarling, hissing score by the aptly named Goblin, all make for a wonderfully strange Horror classic.
 A dance student transfers to a new school, but it is not long before a series of brutal murders uncovers a far more sinister side to her new home.
 Nothing has ever captured the look and feel to this iconic film no matter how they try, it's influence reaching far and wide.
 Do not bother with the 2018 remake, you would be doing a disservice to a phenomenal experience, for which only the original can provide.

 - For more Italian Horror at it's finest, try Black Sunday (Bava, 1960), Kill, Baby...
 Kill (Bava, 1966) and The Church (Soavi, 1989)